Pinggy-io/pinggy_website/content/blog/ssh_reverse_tunnelling.md

 ssh -p 443 -R0:localhost:3000 a.pinggy.io
 ```

-1. This command does several things:
+1. This command does several parts:

-- It connects to Pinggy’s public server on port 443 (commonly open in firewalls).
+- It connects to Pinggy’s public server on port `443` (commonly open in firewalls).
 - The `-R0:localhost:3000` option creates a reverse tunnel that forwards traffic from the generated public URL to `localhost:3000` on your machine, where your local service is running.

-2. **Public URL Generation**: After running the command, Pinggy provides a public URL (e.g., `https://yourapp.pinggy.io`).
+2. **Public URL Generation**: After running the command, Pinggy provides a public URL (e.g., `https://yourapp.a.pinggy.link`).
 You can share this URL with others, and any requests to this URL will be forwarded to your local machine’s service.

-**Proxy and Firewall Compatibility**: If your network blocks traditional SSH traffic, Pinggy offers additional tools like ncat and openssl to tunnel traffic through HTTPS or SSL, ensuring the tunnel remains operational even in restrictive environments.
+**Proxy and Firewall Compatibility**: If your network blocks traditional SSH traffic, Pinggy offers an {{< link href="https://pinggy.io/app" >}}App{{< /link >}} that can create a tunnel over SSL.
+Additional tools like ncat and openssl to tunnel traffic through HTTPS or SSL, ensuring the tunnel remains operational even in restrictive environments.
 For example:

 ```
 ssh -p443 -R0:localhost:4000 -o ProxyCommand="ncat --proxy-type http --proxy 192.168.2.2:3128 %h %p" a.pinggy.io